rsumner31/workflow/src/quickstart/provider/azure-acs/boot.md

 4. SSH Key - This is used to deploy the cluster.
 [This URL helps to create SSH keys compatible with Linux VMs on Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-mac-create-ssh-keys)

+5. jq - to parse the JSON responses from the CLI. [jq download page](https://stedolan.github.io/jq/)

 ## Configure the Azure CLI

 After installing the CLI, log in to an Azure Account by typing `az login`.
 Take the code offered, enter it into the text box at [https://aka.ms/devicelogin](https://aka.ms/devicelogin), and login using an Azure account which has ownership or contributor permissions over at least one subscription.